natidev-sh/nati/packages/@dyad-sh/nextjs-webpack-component-tagger/README.md

 # @dyad-sh/nextjs-webpack-component-tagger

-A webpack loader for Next.js that automatically adds `data-dyad-id` and `data-dyad-name` attributes to your React components.
+A webpack loader for Next.js that automatically adds `nati-data-id` and `nati-data-name` attributes to your React components.
 This is useful for identifying components in the DOM, for example for testing or analytics.

 ## Installation